1926 Havana–Bermuda hurricane: Cuba

 Water and electric supply to the suburb of Marianao was cut off by the hurricane.
 Trees along a road from Marianao to Havana were uprooted.
 In the tourist section, the casino, jai alai buildings, and race track suffered only minor damage, though the bathing pavilion was demolished.
 At the Oriental Park Racetrack, numerous homes were destroyed.
-Thirteen people died in Mariano, with five by drowning after local rivers rose and eight from collapsing buildings.
+Thirteen people died in Marianao, with five by drowning after local rivers rose and eight from collapsing buildings.
 About 25 percent of barracks in Camp Columbia were damaged.
 A monument in the suburbs of Havana dedicated to victims of an explosion on USS Maine was destroyed by high floodwaters.
 Hundreds of dwellings were destroyed in several other suburbs of Havana, including 175 homes in Bauta and 148 homes in Cojímar, while only seven homes remained standing in Bainoa.
 A total of 207 homes were also flattened in San José de las Lajas, where 13 fatalities were reported.
 Extensive damage to waterfront properties occurred in Matanzas.
 Five people were killed and 154 others were injured in the city.
 In Quinta de Los Molinos, the National Horticultural Garden, which was said to have the largest variety of tropical plants in the world – was completely destroyed.

 Police were later ordered by President of Cuba Gerardo Machado to shoot people attempting to loot without warning.
 Two relief committees were formed, quickly collecting nearly $100 million.
 Private and government trucks were used to reach isolated, inland communities.
 The people in Havana rendered homeless by the hurricane were provided with food and water.